neicnordic/sensitive-data-archive/CONTRIBUTING.md

 - If you're unable to find an issue addressing the problem, open a new one by using the following [template to report a bug].
 Be sure to include:

   - a *clear* description,
   - as much relevant information as possible, and
   - a *code sample* or an (executable) *test case* demonstrating the expected behaviour that is not occurring.

 - If possible, prefix the issue title with a short identifier for the relevant repository component, e.g. **[ingest]**, **[postgres]** etc.

 ## How to work on a new feature/bug

-- Create an issue on Github or you can alternatively pick one already created.
+- Create an issue on Github or you can alternatively pick one of the already [open Issues].

 - Assign yourself to that issue.